AscendNTNU/fluid/documentation/blueprints/Mavros link blueprint.md

+Simen Gangstad 16/06/19: This document states the initial thoughts of the FSM, it is not meant as a an accurate reference.

 # Mavros link blueprint

 In order to communicate with PX4 fluid will utilize Mavros.
 The key aspects of that communication is state setting